 You can now able to design your own system and reserve or pre-order in our configurator.

 We are aiming to have the first deliveries in Q3 2020.
 Once you have signed your purchase order it will be about 6 months delivery time.
-See our regional partners and boat builders will soon be listed on the website.
+Regional partners and boat builders will soon be listed on the website.

 This is very dependent on the system that is ordered, and particularly the size of the battery system, as batteries are the most costly part for now.
 For commercial users their bay-back time is around 5 years, but depends hugely on how much the system is used.